History of the United States (1789–1815): War of 1812

-The war drew to a close after bitter fighting that lasted even after the British burning of Washington in August 1814 and Andrew Jackson's victory over an invading British army at the Battle of New Orleans in January 1815.
+The war drew to a close in 1815 after several failed American invasions of Canada and equally unsuccessful British invasions of the United States.
 The ratification of the Treaty of Ghent in February 1815, formally ended the war, returned to the status quo ante bellum.
 Britain's alliance with the Native Americans ended, and the Indians were the major losers of the war.
-News of the American victory at New Orleans came at the same time as news of the peace, giving Americans a psychological triumph and opening the Era of Good Feelings.
+News of the American victory at the Battle of New Orleans came at the same time as news of the peace, giving Americans a psychological triumph and opening the Era of Good Feelings.
 Recovery from the destruction left in the wake of the war began, including rebuilding the Library of Congress collection which had been destroyed in the Burning of Washington.
 The war destroyed the anti-war Federalist Party and opened the door for generals like Andrew Jackson and William Henry Harrison, and civilian leaders like James Monroe, John Quincy Adams, and Henry Clay, to run for national office.